TheM1ddleM1n/TheM1ddleM1n/README.md

 ## 📫 You can contact me via these platforms!

-Feel free to reach out if you're interested in collaborating on a repo or just want to chat about other things
+Feel free to reach out if you're interested in collaborating or just want to chat about other things

-- [Codeberg – ee6-lang](https://codeberg.org/ee6-lang) - Only maintaining 1 repo: Miniblox V4
 - [Github - TheM1ddleM1n](https://github.com/TheM1ddleM1n)
 - [Atabook](https://them1ddlem1n.atabook.org/)